 housing.
 If you have questions concerning official housing matters,

-after consulting the Community Director you may feel free to
+after consulting the Residence Hall Manager you may feel free to

 seek further assistance from central housing staff.
 The Office